-This initiative requires the revision of some HR policies and the development of some processes to support RA employment practices.
-Having these in place will create consistency and provide the support and expertise necessary to manage complex employment relationships and comply with BC and Federal laws.
+The development of hiring and onboarding processes and employment practices will create consistency and provide researchers with the support and expertise necessary to manage complex employment relationships and comply with BC and Federal laws.

-Those categorized as eligible to be employees will need to be transitioned to employee status, which requires the development of an interim intake process and the signing of employment contracts.
+Those categorized as eligible to be SFU employees will need to be transitioned to employment status, which requires the development of an interim intake process and the signing of employment contracts.
 The project team expects to have these in place by the end of June and will reach out to those affected with more information.
 In the meantime:

-NOTE: Only SFU employees are eligible for union membership.
-Once research personnel have signed an employment contract with SFU, they will have the opportunity to become members of a union.
-Also, the possibility exists that not all current RAs will be categorized as RAs in the future, and as such, they may not be eligible for union membership.
+Only SFU employees are eligible for union membership.
+Once research personnel have signed an Offer of Employment with SFU, they will have the opportunity to become members of a union.

 Questions or concerns?
 Email the project team at: firstname.lastname@example.org.

-Facts and Q&As are posted on the Facts and Updates page, along with the opportunity to ask questions and provide feedback.
+Facts are posted on the Facts and Updates page, along with the opportunity to ask questions and provide feedback.